metio/terraform-provider-k8s/docs/data-sources/k8gb_absa_oss_gslb_v1beta1_manifest.md

 Required:

-- `name` (String) Name is the referenced service.
+- `name` (String) name is the referenced service.
 The service must exist inthe same namespace as the Ingress object.

 Optional:

-- `port` (Attributes) Port of the referenced service.
+- `port` (Attributes) port of the referenced service.
 A port name or port numberis required for a IngressServiceBackend. (see [below for nested schema](#nestedatt--spec--ingress--backend--service--port))

 <a id="nestedatt--spec--ingress--backend--service--port"></a>
 ### Nested Schema for `spec.ingress.backend.service.port`

 Optional:

-- `name` (String) Name is the name of the port on the Service.This is a mutually exclusive setting with 'Number'.
+- `name` (String) name is the name of the port on the Service.This is a mutually exclusive setting with 'Number'.
-- `number` (Number) Number is the numerical port number (e.g. 80) on the Service.This is a mutually exclusive setting with 'Name'.
+- `number` (Number) number is the numerical port number (e.g. 80) on the Service.This is a mutually exclusive setting with 'Name'.